Trylon Evaluation and Performance Monitoring, Inc.

 L.A.
 CADA is implementing the Substance Abuse and Mental Health Services Administration Center for Mental Health Services Certified Community Behavioral Health Center (CCBHC, or the Wellness Center).
 Trylon developed the needs assessment, and will provide project evaluation and performance monitoring.
 The purpose of this program is to increase access to, and improve the quality of community mental and substance use disorder treatment services.
 CCBHCs provide person- and family-centered integrated services.
 The Wellness Center provides access to services including 24/7 crisis intervention services for individuals with serious mental illness (SMI) or substance use disorders (SUD), children and adolescents with serious emotional disturbance (SED); and individuals with co-occurring mental and substance disorders (COD).

-LOS ANGELES CENTERS FOR ALCOHOL AND DRUG ABUSE: Youth CARES
+LOS ANGELES CENTERS FOR ALCOHOL AND DRUG ABUSE: Youth Opioid Response

 LOS ANGELES CENTERS FOR ALCOHOL AND DRUG ABUSE: Assertive Community Treatment